Woven Fabric Structure

 Classification of Woven Fabric Structure

-There are two types of the woven fabric structure.
+There are two types of woven fabric structures.
 They are-

 - Simple Structures